Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

     nodeCount (The number of pool nodes): **5**

-4. Switch to Batch Explorer and look at Dashboard for your Batch Account.
+4. Switch to Batch Explorer and look at the Dashboard for your Batch Account.

+5. Ensure your batch account is selected, and then select **Pools** from the left-hand menu.
 In the Pool status panel, you should see that resamplePool listed, that it is a Linux pool (indicated by the Penguin icon) and that it is resizing from 0 to 5 instances (as it provisions the VM nodes in the pool).

     ![In the Batch Explorer dashboard, Pool status now lists resamplePool.](media/image45.png "Batch Explorer dashboard")

-5. It will take about 2-3 minutes for the Pool to be ready (at which point the resamplePool status will show a fixed 5 instances).
+6. It will take about 2-3 minutes for the Pool to be ready (at which point the resamplePool status will show a fixed 5 instances).

     ![resamplePool lists five instances and a status of ready.](media/image46.png "Pool status")

-6. This means the VM nodes in the pool are ready for some work.
+7. This means the VM nodes in the pool are ready for some work.
 Continue with the next task to supply some work.

 ### Task 2: Create and Run a Job using the Azure Batch Job Template